Colliders: Main characteristics of a collider

 which is called the luminosity $\cal{L}$ of the collider.
-The luminosity depends on the intensity of the accelerated beams, on the frequency by which they collide and on the density of the beams at the collision point.
+The luminosity depends on the intensity of the~accelerated beams, on the frequency by which they collide and on the density of the beams at the~collision point.
 Standard units for the cross section are "barns".
 1 barn [b] = $10^{-24}\ cm^2$.
 With this description one imagines the probability for an interaction as a small surface (measured in barns), which needs to be hit by the projectile.
-Accordingly the luminosity is given in units of $cm^2/s^{-1}$, so the product $\cal{L}\cdot \sigma$ has $s^{-1}$ (a counting rate) as unit. } \item{ \textbf{detector occupancy or pile-up:} Another performance criterion has come up in recent years in the LHC (pp-collisions at 13 TeV/$c~2$).
+Accordingly the luminosity is given in units of $cm^2/s^{-1}$, so the product $\cal{L}\cdot \sigma$ has $s^{-1}$ (a counting rate) as unit. } \item{ \textbf{detector occupancy or pile-up:} Another performance criterion has come up in recent years in the~LHC (pp-collisions at 13 TeV/$c~2$).
 In the case of the LHC the total cross-section of the pp interaction and the luminosity of the collider are so large, that the production rate gives more than one beam interaction per beam crossing.
 Actually beam crossings with more than 100 proton-proton interactions have been observed in the LHC.
-At these energies the average charged multiplicity of the collison-secondaries is also about 100, so beam crossings with up to 10.000 charged tracks in a detector have been measured.
+At these energies the average charged multiplicity of the collison-secondaries is also about 100, so beam crossings with up to 10.000 charged tracks in a~detector have been measured.
 Hence the detector performance puts an upper limit to the luminosity that should be produced; otherwise the collisions can not be measured correctly.
-The number of interactions per beam crossings is called "detector-occupancy".
+The~number of interactions per beam crossings is called "detector-occupancy".
 If the collider produces a too high occupancy, the luminosity has to be lowered artificially.
 A nice example of a collision snapshot with about 10 interactions per beam crossing is shown in \Fref{fig:COL2}. } \end{itemize}

-\Fref{fig:COL1} summarizes the present situation with an overview of constructed and planned collider projects worldwide from the year 1960 to today.
-It is interesting to see the increase in centre-of-mass energy over the years and also the increase in luminosity.
-We will see in a later section that some of the increase in luminosity comes naturally from the fact that with increasing energy the beam sizes shrink (for hadrons), but also fundamental new technologies for making the particle density higher at the interaction point have contributed to the progress in luminosity.
+Figure~\ref{fig:COL1} summarizes the present situation with an overview of constructed and planned collider projects worldwide from the year 1960 to today.
+It is interesting to see the increase in centre-of-mass energy over the years and also the increase in luminosity (see \Sref{sec:lumi}).

-In the following sections further details will be given to each of the above listed items: